Road House (1948 film): Plot

 Pete Morgan manages Jefty's Road House for his longtime friend, Jefferson "Jefty" Robbins, who inherited the place from his father.
 Jefty is attracted to Lily Stevens, his new singer from Chicago, but Pete thinks she is just another in a long string of girls he will eventually have to send on her way when Jefty tires of her.
 For his part, however, Jefty is convinced that Lily is "different", even though she is playing hard to get.

 Although Pete tries to pay Lily off and put her on a train, she refuses to leave and makes a successful debut at the club, accompanying herself on piano.
 Jefty asks Pete to teach Lily how to bowl in the roadhouse's alley, but she shows little interest in the sport and quite a bit more in Pete.

 Susie Smith, the club's cashier who is fond of Pete, becomes jealous of Lily.
 Before Jefty leaves on a hunting trip, he tells Lily that she is not like any other girl he has ever met.
 Lily tries to join Pete for a boat ride on a lake, but he refuses as she is "Jefty's girl."
 Lily disputes that notion, so Pete arranges to pick her up later.
 Susie also goes along, although the women's friendship is decidedly frosty.
 Later, Pete comes to Lily's rescue when a drunk causes a scene at the club.

 Lily and Pete share a passionate kiss.
-Pete loves her, and it is obvious she feels the same way.
+Pete is attracted to her, and it is obvious she feels the same way.
 Their idyll is interrupted when Jefty shows Pete a marriage license he has obtained in his and Lily's names.
 Pete tells Jefty that he and Lily are planning to be married.
 Jefty throws him out.
 Lily and Pete decide to leave the roadhouse together and he leaves a note stating that he has taken $600 owed to him.

 At the railroad station, two policemen detain Pete and Lily.
 Jefty claims that the entire week's receipts have been taken from the roadhouse's safe, but Pete insists he took only $600.
 After Susie states that the receipts totaled $2,600, Pete is held for trial and Lily accuses Jefty of framing him.